If you live in a state with a low vaccination rate, you're 4 times more likely to be hospitalized and more than 5 times more likely to die - Local News 8

 Mask mandates have caused tension in Florida as some schools press to implement them but are going up against Gov. Ron DeSantis’ ban against such requirements.

-Among the state’s 15 largest school districts, at least 3,143 students and 1,371 employees have tested positive for Covid-19 and at least another 11,416 students and staff members have been quarantined or isolated due to Covid-19.
+Among the state’s 15 largest school districts, at least 4,641 students and 1,547 employees have tested positive for coronavirus and at least another 19,072 students and staff members have been quarantined or isolated because of Covid-19.

-The tallies do not include any cases from the two biggest school districts in Florida — Miami-Dade and Broward — which have not yet returned to school.
-Broward County Schools begin in-person learning on Wednesday and Miami-Dade begins on August 23.
+The tallies do not include any cases from the two biggest school districts in Florida — Miami-Dade and Broward.
+Miami-Dade begins classes August 23.
+Broward started Wednesday.

-On Tuesday, Florida’s State Board of Education voted unanimously to recommend investigations into the Broward and Alachua districts over their requirement for mask-wearing in school.
+On Tuesday, Florida’s State Board of Education voted unanimously to recommend investigations into the Broward and Alachua districts over their requirements for mask-wearing in school.

 In Arizona, Gov. Doug Ducey said the state would use federal Covid relief money to increase the funding available to public school districts only if they’re open for in-person learning and don’t require children to wear masks.